Rex Garrod

-Rex Garrod (10 September 1943 – 8 April 2019) was an inventor and roboteer notable for building the radio controlled car that starred in Brum, and co-presenting The Secret Life of Machines.
+Rex Garrod (10 September 1943 – 8 April 2019) was a British inventor and roboteer, and speedway rider.
+Garrod was notable for building the radio controlled car that starred in Brum, and co-presenting The Secret Life of Machines.

-He also entered several successful robots into the early series of British TV series Robot Wars.
+Garrod entered several successful robots into the early series of British TV series Robot Wars.
+He was a rider for the Ipswich Witches (1971) and Scunthorpe Saints (1972–74) speedway teams.

 Early and personal life

 Garrod grew up in Mickfield, Suffolk.
 He was a speedway rider for the Ipswich Witches (1971) and Scunthorpe Saints (1972–74).
 He and former motocross racer Dave Bickers then moved into special effects.

 Garrod married Sally in 1992, and they had two daughters.
 He had Alzheimer's disease for the last eight years of his life, and died on 8 April 2019, aged 75.